 This last one is split into a Y-shape.
 It allows parrots to grasp things with the tip of their tongue.
 This hyoid apparatus will adapt to each parrot’s specific environment and feeding method.

-Therefore, they’re structurally the same across all birds but have different aspects that custom-tune it to each species.
+Therefore, they’re structurally the same across all bird species but have different aspects that custom-tune it to each species.
 Likewise, each tongue will vary in size and shape based on the kind of beak.

 Parrot Tongue Hole

 In humans, the glottis is covered by the epiglottis, a leaf-shaped flap that covers the windpipe.
 This covering opens when we take a breath and closes when we make a swallowing motion.
-That, of course, prevents food from entering our airways.
-It’s there to protect us from accidental aspiration.
+That, of course, prevents food from entering our airways while also protecting us from accidental aspiration.

 Parrot Keeps Sticking Tongue Out